-6.0 - 7 COMMUNITY SERVICE AND SELF -SUFFICIENCY
+6.0-7 COMMUNITY SERVICE AND SELF -SUFFICIENCY

 Community Service work is a requirement for all non-exempt adult public housing residents 18 years and over who are not employed in full or part-time work.
+Those individuals who are 62 years and over and any individual who has a disability, are exempt from performing community service hours.

 The Authority developed procedures to inform residents of the requirements and of the categories of individuals who are exempt from the requirement, track resident's monthly participation and assist family members in identifying volunteer opportunities.
 The Authority has implemented an approved plan, which included the following: